id-bioinfo/TIPars/README.md

 TIPars is JAVA program to do fast and accurate insertion or placement of new samples onto a reference phylogenetic tree based on parsimony criterion and utilized the pre-computed ancestral sequences.
-It is reliable for phylogenies comprise both densely sampled sequences (very short tree branches) and divergent sequences (long tree branches), such as SARS-CoV-2 genomes, bacterial 16S ribosomal RNA sequences, Influenza viruses and Newcastle disease virus.
+It is reliable for phylogenies comprise both densely sampled sequences (very short tree branches), e.g. SARS-CoV-2 genomes and Influenza viruses, and divergent sequences (long tree branches), e.g. bacterial 16S ribosomal RNA sequences and Newcastle disease virus.
 It uses BEAST library [^1] and requires taxa sequences, the reference tree, and ancestral sequences of all its internal nodes as input data.
 Reference tree is maintained unchanged (except that a new branch added) in the insertion process.